mcollier/azure-functions-private-storage/README.md

 ## Summary

 This sample shows how to use Azure Functions with [private endpoints](https://docs.microsoft.com/azure/private-link/private-endpoint-overview) for Azure Storage and CosmosDB.
-The use of private endpoints enables private (vnet only) access to designated Azure resources.
+The use of private endpoints enables private (virtual network only) access to designated Azure resources.

 One of the key scenarios in this sample is the use of Azure Storage private endpoints with the storage account required for use with Azure Functions.
-Azure Functions uses a storage account for metadata related to the runtime and various triggers.
-The storage account is referenced via the [AzureWebJobsStorage](https://docs.microsoft.com/azure/azure-functions/functions-app-settings#azurewebjobsstorage) application setting.
+Azure Functions uses a storage account for metadata related to the runtime and various triggers, as well as application code.
+The storage account is referenced in the [AzureWebJobsStorage](https://docs.microsoft.com/azure/azure-functions/functions-app-settings#azurewebjobsstorage) application setting.
 The *AzureWebJobsStorage* account will be configured for access via private endpoints.

-It is currently not possible to use the storage account referenced by *AzureWebJobsStorage* for the Azure Function's application code **[if that storage account uses any virtual network restrictions](https://docs.microsoft.com/azure/azure-functions/functions-networking-options#restrict-your-storage-account-to-a-virtual-network)**.
-Therefore, another Azure Storage account, without virtual network restrictions, is needed.

 ## Deployment